citiususc/olivia/README.md

 ## Usage
 Open a terminal inside the JAR folder and run:
-`java -jar point-cloud-viewer.jar`
+`java -jar Olivia.jar`
 To launch with stereoscopic 3D enabled use:
-`java -jar point-cloud-viewer.jar -stereo`
+`java -jar Olivia.jar -stereo`
+To launch with detached render windows with an internal desktop use:
+`java -jar Olivia.jar -detachedD`
+To launch with detached render windows, one for each visualisation, use:
+`java -jar Olivia.jar -detachedI`
 To launch a specified visualisation and file use:
-`java -jar point-cloud-viewer.jar -visutype path`
+`java -jar Olivia.jar -visutype path`
 Example:
 `java -jar point-cloud-viewer.jar -classifier data/classifier`
 Current supported `-visutypes` are: `-basic -neighbours -segmenter -classifier`
 This can be used as well with `-stereo` argument:
-`java -jar point-cloud-viewer.jar -stereo -classifier data/classifier`
+`java -jar Olivia.jar -stereo -classifier data/classifier`

 ## Authorship
 Grupo de Arquitectura de Computadores (GAC)